Sophie Turner Feels ‘Blessed’ To Have Priyanka Chopra As Her ‘Future Sister-In-Law’

 “I couldn’t be happier for my brother.
 Welcome to the family @priyankachopra We love you.”

-The oldest JoBro, Kevin, 30, also congratulated his younger brother and his fiancé with a post on his Instagram story, “Congratulations @nickjonas @priyankachopra,” he wrote.
+The oldest Jonas brother, Kevin, 30, also congratulated his younger brother and his fiancé with a post on his Instagram story, “Congratulations @nickjonas @priyankachopra,” he wrote.

 While Nick and Priyanka have only been together for a few months, the “Who I Am” singer knew the Baywatch actress was the one when he sought out a Tiffany and Co. store in London to purchase Priyanka’s gorgeous diamond engagement ring in July, and proceeded to propose to her on her birthday.

-As of now there is no word yet as to when the couple plans on tying the knot, but it has been reported that they “do not want to have a long engagement”.
+As of now there is no word yet as to when the couple plans on tying the knot, but it has been reported that they “do not want to have a long engagement.”

-Congrats Nick and Priyanka!
+Congrats, Nick and Priyanka!